rafael-santiago/helios/src/include/doc/hc/README.md

         hc_set_abort_on_fail();

-        hc_python_export("I can't make coffee without python...
-We'll die!!!
-Please, pleeeease install it!", "Python is here, I don't need to say THAT word....\n- Ni?...\nArrghhhhhh!!!");
+        hc_python_export("I can not make coffee without python...
+We will die!!!
+Please, pleeeease install it!", "Python is here, I do not need to say THAT word....\n- Ni?...\nArrghhhhhh!!!");

     }

 ## "hc/boost_version.hsl"

-Ok, you're use boost, so what version you're using...
+Ok, you use boost... so what version are you using?
 Hummm and you need to THAT version... all right?...

-There's a way:
+There is a way:

     include ~/hc/hc.hsl
     include ~/hc/hc_boost_version.hsl